 René de Lambert

-René de Lambert is a contributing writer and founder of RenesPoints and is an avid Delta and SkyTeam flyer who has held Delta’s top Diamond Medallion status for many years and flown millions of miles.
+René de Lambert is a contributing writer and the founder of RenesPoints blog.
+He is an avid Delta and SkyTeam flyer who has held Delta’s elite Diamond Medallion status for many years and flown millions of miles.

 You can contact me here via e-Mail